Assyrians: Safavid to Ottoman rule

 The Shimun line eventually drifted away from Rome and in 1662 adopted a profession of faith incompatible with that of Rome.
 Leadership of those who wished communion with Rome passed to the Archbishop of Amid Joseph I, recognized first by the Turkish civil authorities (1677) and then by Rome itself (1681).
 A century and a half later, in 1830, headship of the Catholics (the Chaldean Catholic Church) was conferred on Yohannan Hormizd, a member of the family that for centuries had provided the patriarchs of the legitimist "Eliya line", who had won over most of the followers of that line.
 Thus the patriarchal line of those who in 1553 entered communion with Rome are now patriarchs of the "traditionalist" wing of the Church of the East, that which in 1976 officially adopted the name "Assyrian Church of the East".

-In the 1840s many of the Assyrians living in the mountains of Hakkari in the south eastern corner of the Ottoman Empire were massacred by the Kurdish emirs of Hakkari and Bohtan.
+The 1840s–1850s were a volatile period of both intellectual growth and persecution.
+During the 19th century, Urmia region became the center of a short-lived Assyrian renaissance with many books and newspapers being published in Syriac.
+In Urmia, literacy rates were remarkably high for the time (80%), and the first Bible in the Syriac language was printed.
+British-Assyrian archaeologist Hormuzd Rassam discovered tablets that led to the recovery of the Epic of Gilgamesh, the oldest notable literature.
+After the rise of Balkan nationalism, the Ottomans viewed Assyrians and other Christians as a potential threat.
+The Kurdish Emirs sought to consolidate their power by attacking well-established communities, and many Assyrians in the Hakkari mountains were massacred.
+The events reached the Western press and became a turning point for European politicians regarding the plight of Christians.
+By 1846, international powers forced the Ottomans to intervene.
+The ensuing conflict destroyed the Kurdish emirates and reasserted Ottoman power in the area; the massacres of Diyarbakır followed.